computational-cell-analytics/micro-sam/finetuning/specialists/resource-efficient/README.md

 All the fullscale experiment in `micro-sam` have been performed on A100s.
 Can we finetune Segment Anything on limited resources?

+TLDR: Finetuning `vit_b` is the best bet on most workstation / cluster-level GPUs.
+Reduce the number of objects per batch to fit to your desired resource.
+Feel free to read ahead if you want more specifics on this, or let us know for further discussion.

 ## Available Resource Combinations:
 - `medium` (CPU - SCC)
 - `gtx1080`: (GPU - SCC) 8GB